JuliaJLee/spotify_artist_analysis/README.md

 The repository includes the following files:

 - The `.Rproj` file for this analysis
-- A folder called, `paper`, that contains:
+- The Radiohead artist data (`radiohead.rds`)
 - The quarto document that was used to create the analysis
-    - The bib.tex file for the references
 - The pdf file for the complete analysis

 ## Statement on LLM usage